smithy-lang/smithy-rs/design/src/rfcs/rfc0023_serialization_and_deserialization.md

 # Feature Gate
 `Serde` traits are implemented behind feature gates.
-`Serialize`  is implemented behind `serialize`., while `Deserialize` is implemented behind  `deserialize`.
+`Serialize` is implemented behind `serialize`, while `Deserialize` is implemented behind `deserialize`.
-Users must enable `unstable` feature to expose those features.
+Users must enable the `unstable` feature to expose those features.

 We considered giving each feature a dedicated feature gate such as `unstable-serde-serialize`.
 In this case, we will need to change the name of feature gates entirely once it leaves the unstable status which will cause users to make changes to their code base.